slowernews/wisdom-tldr/README.md

 Practice doing without things you think you need.
 -->

+<a id="on-trust-and-integrity"></a>Choose to keep your integrity.<br>
-<a id="on-trust-and-integrity"></a>Keep your integrity: it's the only way to be respected and build a reputation.
+It's the only way to be respected and build trust.

 > *'Trust, not money, is the currency of business and life.'*

+> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

+> *'So much depends on reputation – guard it with your life.' -- Robert Greene (5th law of power)*

+> *'It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you’ll do things differently.' -- Warren Buffett*

+> *'Seek respect, not attention.
+It lasts longer.'*

 <!--
 Tell Your Truth No Matter What